carpentries-lab/good-enough-practices/paper.md

 After many years teaching computational skills via Data Carpentry, Software Carpentry, and mentoring research students, we came across the same problems repeatedly: learners get stuck on names, concepts, and organization.
 Learners may come to programming lessons with a vague idea that "they should learn Python" (or whatever), but without a clear idea why they need to.
-We noticed a particular gap in the Software Carpentry git lesson [@carpentries2019git], where learners reported that the lesson told them how to use git but did not explain what it is for.
+We noticed a particular gap in the Software Carpentry Git lesson [@carpentries2019git], where learners reported that the lesson told them how to use Git but did not explain what it is for.
 We aimed to fill this gap by adapting the Good Enough Practices paper [@wilson2017good] into a workshop, initially as PowerPoint slides.
 Within the UKRI-funded Ed-DaSH project, we turned the material into a Carpentries-style lesson, which required distilling key messages and concepts using less text, while adding more interactive material.
 After 3 years of iterative improvements based on learner and instructor feedback, we find the material to be very effective.